 THEATRE TRIPS AND VISITS BY PROFESSIONALS

 The Department organises numerous theatre trips and encourages visits from professionals.
 Workshops have included: a make-up workshop run by a BAFTA nominated make-up artist, acting workshops run by the Donmar Warehouse and the acclaimed physical theatre company, Frantic Assembly.
-Recent theatre trips have included: A Taste of Honey, Frantic Assembly’s Things I know to be True, An Inspector Calls, The 39 Steps, Hamlet, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, The Woman in Black.
+Recent theatre trips have included: A Taste of Honey, Frantic Assembly’s Things I Know to be True, An Inspector Calls, The 39 Steps, Hamlet, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, and The Woman in Black.

 GCSE DRAMA: AQA